Peck Slip School P.S. 343

 CURRICULUM OVERVIEW

-In-depth inquiry of topics that interest children builds powerful habits of mind, including curiosity, the drive for mastery, questioning, and metacognition.
-Designed around significant, enduring ideas (animals are adapted to survive in their environment, for example), these studies teach students how to study topics in depth, preparing them for a lifetime of learning.
+We are excited to be entering our first year of a new knowledge-building curriculum, called Wit & Wisdom.
+This curriculum has been piloted across the district and chosen with the careful consideration of experts in the field.
+These In-depth inquiries of topics that interest children builds powerful habits of mind, including curiosity, the drive for mastery, questioning, and metacognition.
+Designed around significant, essential questions (how does change impact people and nature, for example), these modules teach students how to study topics in depth, preparing them for a lifetime of learning.

-Peck Slip students engage in two to three in-depth studies per year.
-Topics include Life Studies (such as Pets, Egg to Duckling, Birds, Primates); Systems (Bridges, Subways, Boats), Cultures (Eastern Woodland Indians, New Amsterdam, Inuit) and History (Plymouth Plantation, Colonial America, Westward Expansion).
-Students learn through nonfiction texts (including primary resources), trips, interviewing experts, and exploration and experimentation.
-Reading and writing instruction is often integrated in the content studies.
-In addition, students acquire, integrate, and demonstrate skills and information through the arts.
+Peck Slip students will engage in three to four in-depth studies per year.
+Modules alternate between science and social studies topics.
+A few science topics include the five senses, good eating and outer space.
+Some social studies topics include a world of books, civil rights heroes and cultures in conflict.
+Students learn through nonfiction texts (including primary resources), trips, interviewing experts, exploration and experimentation.
+Reading and writing instruction is integrated into the studies.
+In addition, students acquire, integrate, and demonstrate skills and information through the arts, both by analyzing related artworks and creating their own.

 Literacy

-Peck Slip students learn to write through a process that includes direct instruction in spelling patterns and grammar and a workshop approach to learning writing process, genre, and voice.
+Peck Slip students learn to write through a process that includes direct instruction in spelling patterns (Really Great Reading) as well as grammar and vocabulary (through Wit & Wisdom).
 Our youngest students are encouraged to use drawing and estimated spelling to express themselves while they are beginning to learn early conventions and mechanics of writing.
 As our students grow, they are encouraged to develop their own voice and style while meeting increasingly demanding expectations for spelling and grammar.
 Handwriting plays a role as well.
-Students in grades K – 2 learn conventional print, and in third grade begin learning cursive.
-In all grades Peck Slip students learn to read and write across fiction and factual genres, with the ultimate goal of developing a love of literacy and an eagerness to read and write.
+Students in grades K – 2 learn conventional print, and in third grade, begin learning cursive.
+In all grades, Peck Slip students learn to read and write across fiction and factual genres, with the ultimate goal of developing a love of literacy and an eagerness to read and write.

 Mathematics